Emo: Late 2000s–late 2010s: fourth-wave emo

 The emo revival or fourth-wave emo began in the late 2000s, taking influence from the sound of second wave Midwest emo, as a reaction against the perceived commerciality of the third-wave emo sound.
 The movement began with Pennsylvania-based groups Tigers Jaw, Glocca Morra, Snowing and Algernon Cadwallader and the English band TTNG.
 A 2018 Stereogum article cited Algernon Cadwallader's 2008 LP Some Kind Of Cadwallader as the emo revival's watershed release, while a 2020 article by Junkee called Tigers Jaw's 2008 self-titled second album "a true landmark release for the era".
 Philadelphia's scene remained prominent throughout the wave, contributing bands such as Everyone Everywhere, Modern Baseball, Hop Along, Jank, Balance and Composure, and mewithoutYou.
 These bands embraced a DIY ethos and reintroduced basement shows to the emo scene.
 Under their influence, underground emo scenes formed across the United States in such localities as West Virginia, Willimantic, Connecticut, and Chicago.

-One prominent element of the emo scene at the time was a movement called "the Wave", made up of bands reviving 1990s emo, screamo and post-hardcore sounds.
+One prominent element of the emo scene at the time was a movement called "the wave", made up of bands reviving 1990s emo, screamo and post-hardcore sounds.
 The name was originally coined to refer to only Touché Amoré, La Dispute, Defeater, Pianos Become the Teeth and Make Do and Mend, however by 2014 had expanded to also include groups Balance and Composure, Into It.
 Over It. and Title Fight.
 The Wave style was influential upon many groups in Australia and the United Kingdom, especially Wales.
 At this time, the YouTube channel Dreambound was one of the most prominent sources for finding bands, uploading music videos for many prominent bands.
 The most prominent act in this scene was Casey from South Wales, with Australian bands Vacant Home and Ambleside too gaining international success.
-In the later years of this scene, bands began decreasing the influence they took from hardcore, when Crooks UK, Holding Absence and Endless Heights were instead leaning further into post-rock and shoegaze.
+In the later years of this scene, bands began decreasing the influence they took from hardcore, when Crooks, Holding Absence and Endless Heights were instead leaning further into post-rock and shoegaze.